BetterAndroid/BetterAndroid/docs-source/src/en/config/migration.md

 The new approach no longer requires an extra controller, interface access, or manual destroy handling, and directly reuses the lifecycle management already provided by `androidx`.
-`BetterAndroid` will also automatically help you introduce the `androidx.activity:activity` dependency.

 ### How to Migrate